IMPP - Frequently Asked Questions (FAQ)

 Why do I need to have my G2 or G driving licence to begin the IMPP?

-IMPP participants must complete a 14-16 week clinical clerkships in the Canadian winter which involves high-risk driving situations, such as snow and ice, and they must be able to respond as quickly as first responders to client calls.
+IMPP participants must complete a 16-week clinical clerkship in the Canadian winter which involves high-risk driving situations, such as snow and ice, and they must be able to respond as quickly as first responders to client calls.
 Canadian midwives rely on cars to transport themselves and their equipment to home visits, hospitals, birth centres, and clients’ homes for births at all hours of the day and night.
 IMPP participants must be confident to drive on highways and rural roads.

 How much does the IMPP cost?

-The total cost of tuition for IEMs in the accelerated program is approximately $5,000 and for participants in the full program, it is $6,500.
-Resources such as books and other learning materials cost $300-$500.
-Participants must have a car 24/7 during the 14-16 week clerkship, a computer, and a cellphone, and if they need to move for the clerkship, they may need to pay rent for approximately 4 months depending on living arrangements.
+The total cost of tuition for IEMs is $7,000.
+Resources such as books and other learning materials cost $300–$500.
+Participants must have a car 24/7 during the 16-week clerkship, a computer, and a cellphone, and if they need to move for the clerkship, they may need to pay rent for approximately four months, depending on living arrangements.

 Is there financial support for IEMs who become IMPP participants, like OSAP?

 The IMPP is not an OSAP-eligible program.
-However, some participants apply for low-interest loans from loan programs for immigrants to Canada and/or apply for government or university bursaries in years when these are available.
+However, some participants apply for low-interest loans from loan programs such as Windmill Microlending for skilled immigrants and refugees in Canada and/or apply for government bursaries, such as the Ontario Bridging Program Assistance Program (OBPAP), in years when these are available.
 Applicants must plan to pay for the IMPP themselves and to spend nine months not employed.

 What is the income level for Canadian midwives?

 Midwifery income levels are different between provinces and within provinces; this is related to client caseload and other variables.
-The range is between approximately $70,000 starting level and $145,000 for experienced midwives; this is based on years of experience in Canada, caseload volume, hours, and other factors.
+The range is between approximately $70,000 for starting level and approximately $120,000 for midwives after five years of experience; this is based on years of experience in Canada, caseload volume, hours, and other factors.